-Shaun Walling, Operations Assistant
+Shaun Walling, Operations Coordinator

 Originally from the north of England, Shaun moved frequently during his childhood and continued to do so, now currently working from our base in Siem Reap.
 Having an international teacher as a partner has allowed Shaun to understand both the difficulties and to take part in many of the benefits that come with international teaching.
 Especially, enjoying the opportunities to live and work in different countries.

 Shaun has a degree in Sports and Exercise Science from the University of Roehampton in London.
 With this degree and coaching qualifications in rugby and football, Shaun has an avid interest in anything exercise and health related.
 Enjoying many outdoor and physical activities.
 He also likes to get stuck into a good sci-fi or fantasy novel during his downtime.